-To map the application data to the PDF Form for all programs a citizen is applying for, there must be a mapping configuration of type PDF Form Creation for each of the programs.
-The PDF Form is the form specified for the Online Application the program is associated with.
+To map the application data to a PDF summary for all programs that a citizen is applying for, you must create a mapping configuration of type PDF Form Creation for each of the programs.
+The data is mapped to PDF summary form that is specified for the online application that the program is associated with.